This article originally appeared on VICE AU.

 The New Zealand government’s actions on the issue have been incredibly swift: Ardern’s cabinet first met 72 hours after the Christchurch attack, and then the ban was announced less than a week later.
 She went on to note: “An amnesty will be put in place for weapons to be handed in, and Cabinet has directed officials to develop a buyback scheme.
 Further details will be announced on the buyback in due course.”
 The ban will also cover high-capacity magazines and related parts that allow users to convert other guns into MSSAs.

 The legislation will be introduced into parliament in the first week of April, with amendments to the Arms Act expected to be passed in the next session of parliament.
 Until then, Ardern stated “the Government will take immediate action today to restrict the potential stock-piling of these guns and encourage people to continue to surrender their firearms.”

-The changes will take into consideration members of the public with a legitimate need to possess firearms— such as hunting, pest control, stock management on farms, and duck shooting.
+The changes will take into consideration members of the public with a legitimate need to possess firearms— such as for hunting, pest control, stock management on farms, and duck shooting.

 Referring to these individuals, Ardern noted: “To owners who have legitimate uses for their guns, I want to reiterate that the actions being announced today are not because of you, and are not directed at you.
 Our actions, on behalf of all New Zealanders, are directed at making sure this never happens again.”